GENERAL

 Previous Year NEET Cut Off Trends

 The table below represents the past years NEET cut-off trends for different categories.
-Candidates can review the cut-off from the previous year and plan for the NEET 2026 cut-off, as the cut-off changes annually.
+Candidates can review the cut-off from the previous year and plan for the expected cut off for NEET 2026, as the cut-off changes annually.

 Category